-Happy Birthday!
-Your 52 week old baby is twelve months old.
+Happy Birthday to your baby!
 One whole year has passed since he was born!

-In the first instalment of this series, all the way back at one week old, we set out to describe what you could expect to happen each week in the first year, as your baby moved from helpless infant to burgeoning toddler.
+In the first installment of this series, we set out to describe what you could expect to happen each week in the first year, as your baby moved from helpless infant to burgeoning toddler.

-Your baby will have travelled this journey at his own speed – perhaps faster at some stages, and slower during others.
+Your baby will have traveled this journey at his own speed – perhaps faster at some stages, and slower during others.